Dr Gillian Hawksworth FFRPS FRPharmS MBE

 With a wide range of interests in both Science and Public health, Gill became a Fellow of the Royal Society for Public Health in 2003 and was appointed a member of the Chemistry, Pharmacy and Standards Expert Advisory Group of the MHRA in 2006 and a member of RPS pharmaceutical science expert advisory panel in 2010.

 Gill has been recognised for her contribution to the profession and recognised by her peers by winning the College of Pharmacy practice Schering Award in 1999 (for outstanding contribution to Pharmacy Practice) and the RPSGB innovation award 2009.
-In addition she was honoured by being appointed MBE for services to pharmacy in Mirfield in 2002 and by being the winner of the RPSGB Gold Charter Medal in 2010 and received the RPS Lifetime Achievement Award in 2017 in recognition of her achievements in promoting and developing pharmacy throughout her career.
+In addition she was honoured by being appointed MBE for services to pharmacy in Mirfield in 2002, was winner of the RPSGB Gold Charter Medal in 2010 and received the RPS Lifetime Achievement Award in 2017 in recognition of her achievements in promoting and developing pharmacy throughout her career.

 Gill was appointed to the Panel of Fellows in 2014.

 Prof. Geoffrey D Tovey FRPharmS

 Prof. Tovey was originally awarded a degree in pharmacy from Chelsea College and registered as a member of the Society in 1967.
 He is currently a Visiting Professor of The Institute of Pharmaceutical Science at King's College, London.